 with their mouths open and get a more concentrated mouthful of food.

-The picture to the right is of bubbles blown by a humpback whale deep beneath the surface.
+The picture to the right is of a rising spiral of bubbles blown by a humpback whale deep beneath the surface while swimming in a circle.

 As well as cooperative behavior, competition has been seen between animals feeding together in large fish or plankton concentrations.
 The whales have been observed rushing to the surface together while pushing and shoving each other with mouths full and throats distended.
 Humpbacks feed mainly during the summer season in high latitudes in the Arctic or Antarctic and do not feed during the winter while on the breeding grounds.